jackblatch/techwithprivacy/content.md

 ### Password managers
 - 1Password is the gold standard but it's proprietary
 - Ideal option is KeePassXC or self hosted BitWarden
-- Should use password manager built in SSH agent so you're not storing private keys in plain text on your file system
+- You should use your password manager's built in SSH agent so you're not storing private keys in plain text on your file system
 	- If you have many SSH keys, you may reach max retries for public key attempts.
-In that case, for 1Password, include the public key in your `./ssh` directory and link to the file in your `config` as the `IdentityFile` property value (instead of it normally referencing the private key file) to guide the SSH agent on which primary key to pull.
+In that case, for 1Password, include the public key in your `./ssh` directory and link to the file in your `config` as the `IdentityFile` property value (instead of it normally referencing the private key file) to guide the SSH agent on which primary key to pull (1Password auto maps it to the private key).

 ### 2FA
 - Yubikeys are good for hardware 2FA